PURPOSE: To receive academic credit for work experience.

 WHEN: Usually in the Junior or Senior year.
 Freshman students may not enroll for internship credit.

 NOTES: Credit for non-specific internships is given through formal departmental courses.
 Please contact your major adviser for information about internship possibilities in your major.
 Internship courses are normally listed as a 495 course in the department.

 In some cases, internship credit can be awarded for internships outside of a student's major.
-Please contact the Director of Office of Career Services Anthony Chiappetta at email@example.com for more information.
+Please contact the Director of Center for Academic and Career Success Anthony Chiappetta at email@example.com for more information.

 A limit of 6 credits in internships may be counted toward the undergraduate degree.
 An exception to this limit may be made for 6-credit parliamentary internships within study-abroad programs.

 A given internship may be counted as only one course.
 Students cannot receive credit for two courses for the same internship, even if it extends over two semesters.

 Minimum Cumulative GPA required: 2.5.
 Individual departments may set higher GPA requirements.

 PROCEDURE: The student must be working at the internship site during the semester (or summer session) when credit is awarded.
 Credit for internships cannot be given retroactively.
 The same deadlines for enrollment apply as for all other courses in the given semester or summer term.

 For credit to be awarded, the following procedure must precede registration for the course.